 What defines a great executive coach?
 Is it a deep broad knowledge base that helps decision-makers identify solutions to challenging issues?
 How about the ability to help leaders more effectively reach subordinates with improved listening and communication skills?
 Indeed these are great qualities of an effective coach, but what matters more is whether or not he or she is able to ask the right questions.
 In fact, the best executive coaches are not those with all the right answers, but rather the intuition and business sense to ask the questions that you never thought to ask yourself.
 How is that possible?

 An Executive Coach is Not a Consultant

-With immeasurable knowledge and practical skill, it's easy to mistake the benefits of a great coach with that of a top-tier consultant.
+With immeasurable knowledge and practical skill, it's easy to mistake the benefits of a great coach for that of a top-tier consultant.
 The truth is an executive coach is not an "answer person" positioned to make the tough decisions or call the plays.
-Rather an effective coach helps executives and key decision-makers think through challenging situations and create understanding for them to solve their own problems through guidance advice and ultimately introspection.
+Instead, an effective coach helps executives and key decision-makers think through challenging situations and create understanding for them to solve their own problems through guidance, advice, and ultimately introspection.

 An Executive Coach Challenges By Asking the Tough Questions